michaelwheatland/unraid/README.md

-# NocoDB Unraid Community App Template

-A community-maintained app template for Unraid, providing a solid foundation for building your own NocoDB integration.

 **About the Author**

 I'm Michael Wheatland, a professional chemical engineer with experience in clean energy, minerals processing, and sustainable manufacturing.
 Please note that I'm not a software engineer, so you use this template at your own risk!